 So can you ovulate without an LH surge?

+Is it possible to ovulate without an LH surge?
 The bottom line is that you cannot ovulate without an LH surge.
 On top of showing us the threshold that best predicts ovulation, one of the above studies showed us that most women who only reached an LH level of 15 mIU/ml did not ovulate.
 This means lower levels of LH are not a good, accurate predictor of ovulation — even if that woman sees an increase in LH over her baseline levels.

+You may ask then, "Can I ovulate with low LH?"
 While some people believe that you do not have to have a surge that hits a certain level, the data shows us that there is a certain level (25 mIU/ml) that is most predictive of ovulation.
 And we believe it’s important to get the most accurate and reliable information possible from your LH tests!

 If you never get a positive LH test or suspect you’re consistently not having LH surges, we recommend consulting your doctor.